CityOfNewYork/ACCESS-NYC-PATTERNS/src/objects/formstack/formstack.md

 ### Development

-If you are modifying the theme for Formstack you import the development url for the distributed stylesheet.
-Copy and paste the following snippet into the *Advanced Code Editor*.
+If you are modifying the theme for Formstack you should create a new theme and import the development url of the distributed stylesheet into it.
+It helps to use [semantic versioning](https://semver.org) in the name of the theme when developing so you know which one is the most up to date.

+Once you have created a new theme, copy and paste the following snippet into the *Advanced Code Editor*.

     @import url('https://fonts.googleapis.com/css?family=Noto+Serif:400');
     @import url('http://localhost:7000/objects/formstack/formstack.css');

+It is also good practice to apply themes in development to sample forms.
+You can either copy an existing form or use a "development" form that utilizes all of the fields Formstack provides.
+Once the development theme is applied to the development form, you can use the *View Live Form* link to view changes you are making.